burkeholland/blog/content/posts/vs-code-complete-beginner.md

 ---
 title: "VS Code for the complete beginner"
 date: "2021-01-02"
-draft: false
+draft: true
 ---

-Have you never used a coding tool in your life?
-Do you barely know how to code, or not know how to code at all?
-Would you like to learn, but everything looks so tedious and complicated that it hardly seems worth sacrificing valuable gaming time?
-Do you strongly dislike blog posts that start with a series of rhetorical questions?

-Well, my friend, you have come to the right place.

-Coding is tedious - yes.
-Coding tools are itimidating - also yes.
-But they are not nearly as complicated as they look.
-All you need is for someone to show you a few key ideas and you'll know most of what I know after *checks watch* a lot of years of coding.
-Seriously.
-Let me show you.
+When you're first learning to code, everything seems confusing and complicated.
+Not only do you have to learn a language, but you have to learn the tools that coders use as well.
+These tools can be pretty inimidating.
+They have lots of buttons and icons and panels.
+You aren't sure what any of it does and you're scared you're going to break everything, so you just try not to open the program.
+I call this the "Photoshop Reaction" because it's how I feel everytime I open Photoshop.

+Despite being fairly minimal, VS Code can feel that way as well.
+The good news is that all you need is for someone to show you a few main concepts, and you'll feel as comfortable in it as you do in your own bedroom.
+Only with 100% less dirty socks on the floor and no Justin Bieber posters.
+I know you have one.
+I do too.
+The first step is aknowledging that "Sorry" is, in fact, a good song.

+In this post, I want to help you get started with VS Code if you are a complete beginner.
+No skill is required here.
+You don't even have to know how to code.
+Being a Bieber fan helps with some of the jokes, but is not required.

-## Installing Visual Studio Code (VS Code)
+## Installing

 Visual Studio Code (also called VS Code) is a tool that helps you write, run and debug your code.
-It's kind of like Google Docs, only instead of writing a report or making a
+It's kind of like Google Docs, only instead of writing a report or making a flyer for your Justin Bieber cover band, you build applications.
+You can build anything in VS Code - from websites to mobile apps to bots and anything else you can dream up.

+VS Code works on Mac and PC, and you can install it here.
+It is free and there are no in-app purchases or other things you'll be tricked into buying.
+It's just free.